Homework 5: Generators

 yield 1

-, as inputs.
+Write a generator function merge(a, b) that takes two infinite iterators, a and b, as inputs.
 Both iterators yield elements in strictly increasing order with no duplicates.
-The generator should produce all unique elements from both input iterators in increasing order, ensuring no duplicates.
+Your generator should produce all unique elements from both input iterators in increasing order, without any duplicates.

 Note: The input iterators do not contain duplicates within themselves, but they may have common elements between them.